On Land and in the Sea: Release

 The release of On the Land and in the Sea was announced in the Cardiacs newsletter.
 The album was released by the band's own label Alphabet Business Concern (ABC) on 2 May 1989 on CD, LP and cassette formats, although was able to be pre-ordered from ABC before that date, and was preceded by the single "Baby Heart Dirt" released on 10 April in seven-inch and twelve-inch formats.
 All releases were distributed by Pinnacle.
 Cardiacs' newsletter also offered a signed copy of the album to recipients sending "a morally uplifting motto or proverb" in fewer than nine words.
 Dutch record label Torso released the album on CD with the inclusion of five extra tracks.
 Cardiacs premiered most of the album's songs at a gig in Scunthorpe, having rehearsed intensely for five days.
 Their subsequent performance at the Salisbury Arts Centre in 1990 was released as the film Maresnest.
 The band's catalogue had become out-of-print by the mid-1990s, leading ABC to reissue all the group's albums, including On Land and in the Sea, on CD in May 1995.
-The ABC edition was re-pressed in 2007, and is currently available on the band's Bandcamp page.
+The ABC edition was re-pressed in 2007, and is currently available digitally on the band's Bandcamp page as well as on CD via their official web store.